ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 </details>

-## Question 42 .
+## Soru 42 .
 Write a function which will test string as a literal and as an object ?

 For example: We can create string using string literal and using String constructor function.